antleaf/journal_comparison_service_data_collection/FOAA_Framework.md

 ***

-### Surplus / Other Revenue
+### Price Breakdown: Surplus / Other Revenue

-**Requirement:** Optional
+**Requirement:** Required

 **Validation:** Percentage as a number with two decimal places.
 A period (dot) should be used as the decimal separator.
-Must be less than or equal to 100.00
+Must be less than or equal to 100.00, and greater than or equal to 0.00
+The values of the *Price Breakdown:* columns must add up to 100.00 or 0.00 in total

 **Guidance:** This category is optional, since the surplus may have already been distributed between the other categories.
 ***

-### Discounts & Waivers
+### Price Breakdown: Discounts & Waivers

 **Requirement:** Required

 **Validation:** Percentage as a number with two decimal places.
 A period (dot) should be used as the decimal separator.
-Must be less than or equal to 100.00
+Must be less than or equal to 100.00, and greater than or equal to 0.00
+The values of the *Price Breakdown:* columns must add up to 100.00 or 0.00 in total

 **Guidance:** If there are no Discounts & Waivers, please enter 0.00

-***

-### Average APC

-**Requirement:** Required

-**Validation:** Number with two decimal places.
-A period (dot) should be used as the decimal separator.
-No thousand separator should be used.

-**Guidance:** This is the average APC for this journal.
-All percentages of the other costed columns must add up to 100%.

 ***